TITLE 21 AGRICULTURE AND RANCHING

 F. The inspector shall hold any livestock presented for inspection that are not properly identified and the owner does not have proper documents establishing ownership, until the owner presents to the inspector documents or evidence of ownership.
 If the owner does not establish ownership to the satisfaction of the inspector, the inspector shall estray the livestock in question in accordance with the Livestock Code in Chapter 77, Article 13, NMSA 1978.

-H. If the appointed members of the Livestock Board have reason to believe that any area or region contains a health risk from dangerous and contagious diseases that could affect livestock the board may designate that area or region as one from which movement of livestock to New Mexico or within New Mexico is prohibited.
+H. If the appointed members of the livestock board have reason to believe that any area or region contains a health risk from dangerous and contagious diseases that could affect livestock the board may designate that area or region as one from which movement of livestock to New Mexico or within New Mexico is prohibited.
 For the purpose of immediate control and protection of the state’s livestock, that determination may be made by the director in consultation with the state veterinarian and then ratified at the next meeting of the appointed board.

-[21.32.2.11 NMAC - N, 7/31/2000]
+[21.32.2.11 NMAC - Rp, 21.32.2.11 NMAC, 7/16/2024]

 HISTORY OF 21.32.2 NMAC: